logo

 India has already lowered tariffs on several goods in response to Trump's tariff threats.
 Indian Foreign Secretary Vikram Misri stated after a recent meeting between Trump and Prime Minister Narendra Modi in Washington that a deal to resolve trade issues could be reached within the next seven months.

 In summary, US President Donald Trump has announced Reciprocal Tariffs on imports to the United States from China, Canada, Mexico, India and other countries.
-This announcement has led to fall of Stock Markets and rise of Gold prices.
-In spite of bonhomie between President Trump and PM Narendra Modi, US has threatened to levy reciprocal tariffs on India.
 Given the importance of this development, Reciprocal Tariffs by Donald Trump on India is a hot GD Topic for MBA Admissions and other admission process.
 Read above article to understand what, why, how and expected impact on India.

 Also Check Latest Group Discussion GD Topics